Select your language

 (IMSK)

-Dr. Konnerth (allg. und vergl.
+Dr. Bruno Olsson (allg. und vergl.
 Sprachwissenschaft)

-PD.
-Dr. Reischer (Informationswissenschaft)
+PD Dr. Jürgen Reischer (Informationswissenschaft)

-Dr. Wimmer (Medieninformatik)
+Dr. Raphael Wimmer (Medieninformatik)

-Dr. Ottmann (Medienwissenschaft)
+Dr. Solveig Ottmann (Medienwissenschaft)

 Institut für klassische Philologie